Visit FAFSA Now!

 ICDC College participates in the following U.S. Department of Education’s Title IV Financial Aid Programs:

-- Federal Subsidized Stafford Loans are available to students with financial need.
-Students may borrow up to $3,500 for their first academic year, and $4,500 for their second academic year, at a fixed interest rate of 3.4 percent (established annually by the U.S. Department of Education).
-The interest is paid by the federal government while students are in school and for six months after students cease their enrollment.
+- Federal Direct Subsidized Loans are available to students with financial need.
+Students may borrow up to $3,500 for their first academic year, and $4,500 for their second academic year, at a fixed interest rate of 6.8 percent (established annually by the U.S. Department of Education).
+The interest is paid by the federal government while students are in school.
 Regular payments begin six months after students cease enrollment or fail to carry at least one-half the normal full-time school workload.

-- Federal Parent Loan for Undergraduate Students (PLUS) provides additional funds for credit-worthy parents to help pay for student educational expenses.
+- Parent Loan for Undergraduate Students (PLUS) provides additional funds for credit-worthy parents to help pay for student educational expenses.
 The interest rates are fixed at 7.9 percent (established annually by the US Department of Education) and repayment begins after the first disbursement.
-Federal PLUS loans may be obtained from lenders that participate in the Federal Family Education Loan programs.

 - Supplemental Educational Opportunity Grants